 Create your weekly schedule and yearly calendar

 Half day.
 Create and send your weekly schedule and yearly calendar.
-Here’s a downloadable version of mine from my Bilingual Learner TPT store, if you need them.
-Post copies in your work space and on your office door.
+Here’s a downloadable version of mine from my School Counselor Stephanie TPT store, if you need them.
+Post copies in your workspace and on your office door.
 Also, email/give copies to your administrators and other relevant staff.

 Plan your August/September guidance lessons

 1 Day.
-Use your district or state mandated school counseling objectives to plan your first few guidance lessons.
+Use your district or state-mandated school counseling objectives to plan your first few guidance lessons.
 Excellent August/September guidance topics include: introductions, how to see the counselor, how to handle an emergency, and success in school.
 Next, create your staff/student/parent needs assessments- the results of these needs assessments will guide the rest of your guidance lesson topics after September.
-Visit my Bilingual Learner homepage to download a free student needs assessment, if you need one.
+Visit my blog, School Counselor Stephanie, to download a free student needs assessment if you need one.

 Create your counseling program presentation for staff